philanc/lualinuxsc/README.md

 - This is obviously *very architecture/ABI dependant*.
 The code, examples and tests are written for x86_64.

-- The example and test files in subbdirectory `vl5` are not extensively tested.
+- The example and test files in subbdirectory `lsc` are not extensively tested.
 Direct access to Linux syscalls may wreak havoc on your system.
 Caution is advised.

 ### What's the point?